 9. You Must Give Birth on Your Back

 Research shows that most women today give birth on their backs using coached pushing.
 For some women, delivering on their back allows for better rest between contractions.
-For others, however, pushing on their back works against gravity and natural forces.
+For others, pushing on their back works against gravity and natural forces.
 An epidural may make getting into an upright position more challenging, but you can ask for help and assistive positioning devices like a peanut ball if you do not want to push on your back.
-If you are interested in pushing in another position, do not feel limited to your back.
+If you want to push in another position, do not feel limited to your back.
 Ask your nurse and provider to help you try other options.10,11

 10. Everyone Poops While Pushing

-It is common to have a bowel movement during the pushing stage of labor.
-After all, the muscles used to push out your baby are like the ones used for defecating.
-Many providers say that if you poop during pushing, that means you are doing it right.
-However, not everyone poops during pushing—some women experience diarrhea during labor and are all cleaned out when pushing comes around.
-Others just do not experience this.
+It is normal to have a bowel movement during the pushing stage of labor.17 After all, the muscles used to push out your baby are like the ones used for defecating.18 Many providers say that if you poop during pushing, that means you are doing it right.17 However, not everyone poops during pushing.
+Some women experience diarrhea during labor and are all cleaned out when pushing comes around.
+Others simply do not experience this.17

 While not everyone poops during labor, even if you do, it is nothing to worry about.
-Your doctors and nurses are used to it because it is common, and they will clean it up before anyone (possibly including yourself!) ever knows it happened.
+Your doctors and nurses are used to it because it is common.
+They will clean it up before anyone (possibly including yourself!) knows it happened.
 With everything else going on during labor and delivery, a little bowel movement will be the last thing on your mind, trust me.

 While many labor and birth myths have a bit of truth behind them, as you can see, they do not apply to every mom.
 Assembling your birth team, educating yourself on the labor process, and finding a provider you trust are the best things you can do for a safe and positive birth.
 Things may not go according to your birth plan, but setting goals for your labor and delivery will help things go more smoothly and positively.
 Try to find peace as the delivery day approaches, and don’t believe everything you hear!